Carmelleonie/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that searches a string for any of a set of bytes.
+Write a function that prints the sum of the two diagonals of a square matrix of integers.